C-EO/gitea-gcloud-ubuntu/README.md

 ## Part V: Enhance the Instance (Cont.)

 We have customized the logo and favicon.
-Now, let's customize the home page and theme...
+Now, let's customize the home page, theme, and font...

 ### Compute Engine (Continued)